kameo4189/PRNet-keras/README.md

 * kptIdxs: array of indexes of keypoints, shape is [number of vertices], data type is int.
 * bounding_box: array of min and max values of each axis, shape is [6], data type is float.

-For reading  mesh file result, you can use [scipy.io.loadmat](https://docs.scipy.org/doc/scipy/reference/generated/scipy.io.loadmat.html) in python and [MatFileHandler](https://github.com/mahalex/MatFileHandler) in C#.
+For reading mesh file result, you need to use the library that can reading "\*.mat" file.
+In python, you can use [scipy.io.loadmat](https://docs.scipy.org/doc/scipy/reference/generated/scipy.io.loadmat.html).
+In C# .NET, you can use [MatFileHandler](https://github.com/mahalex/MatFileHandler).

 1. Path: "/"
     * Description: The root-endpoint of the API